MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 ---
-title: Manage Azure subscriptions with the Azure CLI
+title: How to manage Azure subscriptions – Azure CLI | Microsoft Docs
 description: Learn about Azure tenants, users, and subscriptions.
 Use Azure CLI to manage your subscriptions, create management groups, and lock subscriptions.
 author: dbradish-microsoft
 ms.author: dbradish
 manager: barbkess
-ms.date: 01/29/2021
+ms.date: 08/19/2021
 ms.topic: conceptual
 ms.service: azure-cli
 ms.devlang: azurecli
-ms.custom: devx-track-azurecli
+ms.custom: devx-track-azurecli, seo-azure-cli
+keywords: Azure subscriptions, manage azure subscriptions, azure management groups, azure cli set subscription, azure cli select subscription
 ---

-# Use Azure subscriptions with Azure CLI
+# How to manage Azure subscriptions with the Azure CLI

+The Azure CLI helps you manage your Azure subscription, create management groups, and lock subscriptions.
 You might have multiple subscriptions within Azure.
 You can be part of more than one organization or your organization might divide access to certain resources across groupings.
 The Azure CLI supports selecting a subscription both globally and per command.

 For detailed information on subscriptions, billing, and cost management, see the [billing and cost management documentation](/azure/billing/).